 On 9 December 1925 it was decided to do something to correct the imbalance between insurance costs and benefits being experienced by local authorities.
 It was decided that public bodies should become their own insurers: that they should control their own affairs and share in any profits that resulted.
-This set in motion the events that ultimately saw the passing of the Local Authorities (Mutual Assurance) Act, 1926.
+This set in motion the events that ultimately saw the establishment of Irish Public Bodies Mutual Insurance Ltd, now IPB Insurance CLG.
 A promotional booklet printed in 1931 explains the origin of the mutual as follows:

 "The formation of Irish Public Bodies Mutual Insurances is the practical outcome of earnest consideration at representative conferences of Irish local authorities.
-In the year 1925, after examination of the rates of premium charged, and the claims paid to local authorities over a number of years, and having carefully considered the various methods adopted in other countries in dealing with this problem, the county councils' General Council came to the unanimous conclusion that a company dedicated to, and owned and controlled by, the local authorities themselves provided the only means of dealing economically with the insurance of public bodies, and of preserving for them the surplus arising from their insurance transactions."
+In the year 1925, after examination of the rates of premium charged, and the claims paid to local authorities over a number of years, and having carefully considered the various methods adopted in other countries in dealing with this problem, the county councils' General Council came to the unanimous conclusion that a company dedicated to the local authorities themselves provided the only means of dealing economically with the insurance of public bodies, and of managing for them the surplus arising from their insurance transactions."